Nick Reynolds: Career

-When the group disbanded, Reynolds returned to motor racing, which he had first tried as a novice in the early 1950s.
+In Oregon, Reynolds returned to motor racing, which he had first tried as a novice in the early 1950s.
 He helped finance Nade Bourgeault's operation in Mill Valley, California and raced the Bourgeault Formula C car in the Northern Pacific Division of the SCCA in 1967, finishing second in the divisional championship.
 He moved up to Formula B in 1968 with a Brabham BT21 and was again second in the Divisional title.

 In 1981 the Trio reunited featuring Bob Shane, Nick Reynolds, Dave Guard, John Stewart, George Grove and Roger Gambill.
 A PBS Reunion Special was recorded, hosted by Tommy Smothers and featuring special guest Mary Travers.
 In 1983, Nick Reynolds (known within the group as "Budgie") collaborated with John Stewart and Lindsey Buckingham on a new album/CD Revenge of the Budgie with seven new recordings.

 In the mid-eighties Reynolds moved back to California and rejoined the Trio from 1988 through 1999.
 He retired for the second time in December, 1999.
 Folk Music Archives interviewed the Trio in San Antonio and New York City when Nick Reynolds performed in his last show with the group during a concert with the San Antonio Symphony.

 Reynolds lived the last years of his life comfortably in Coronado, California with his wife Leslie.
 For eight years, he joined John Stewart to do a “Trio” fantasy camp in Scottsdale, Arizona.
 In addition to sharing a dinner with a question-and-answer session, campers joined Reynolds and Stewart on stage to perform a song, becoming for that one moment a member of a fantasy "Kingston Trio."

-Nick Reynolds died on October 1, 2008, in San Diego, California from acute respiratory disease.
+Reynolds died in San Diego on October 1, 2008, at the age of 75 from acute respiratory disease.